Digital-Preservation-Finland/dpres-siptools/doc/source/design.rst

 Component purpose
 ===================

-This component is used for creating Digital Preservation Submission Information Package (SIP).
-You can use the component for forming SIP or only parts of mets.xml.
-For example you can extract technical metadata of a file.
-The component can be used either in command line or over REST.
+This component is used for creating an OAIS Submission Information Package (SIP) for Digital preservation.
+You can use the component for forming a SIP or only parts of mets.xml or for example extracting technical metadata of a file.